Discover the best Netflix movies based on books, as well as a few shows, to watch while you’re home.

 To All The Boys I Loved Before / P.S.
 I Still Love You by Jenny Han

 This is one of my all-time favorite YA series.
 Laura Jean is the sweetest protagonist and her relationship with her family is perfect.
 When her secret love letters get sent out, it sets off a chain reaction that opens her up to an unexpected love of her life.
-This is a rare instance where the move adaptation is every bit as good as the novel!!
+This is a rare instance where the Netflix book adaptation is every bit as good as the novel!!
+If you only choose one of these Netflix movies based on books, you’ll swoon over this one!

 All The Bright Places by Jennifer Niven